lightdash/lightdash/docs/docs/best-practice/lightdash-way.md

 * 👎: everybody has to know sql, everybody needs context of raw data, duplicated work, bound to be errors

-## 2. If you have a data question, you ask the data builders, and they just give you complete answers.
+### 2. If you have a data question, you ask the data builders, and they just give you complete answers. 🎁

 If nobody knows SQL or they aren't willing to explore data themselves, then dedicated team members (probably data analysts) will be completely responsible for exploring data.
 Everybody relies on the data team for answer questions.

-* 👍: only analysts have to have data skills, fewer errors
+* 👍: only analysts have to have data skills, fewer errors (since only data experts are answering data questions)
-* 👎: doesn't scale, analysts become a bottleneck, being a data monkey sorta sucks
+* 👎: doesn't scale, analysts become a bottleneck, this kind of work sort of sucks :(

-## 3. The data builders give you meaningful building blocks to answer your own data questions.
+### 3. The data builders give you meaningful building blocks to answer your own data questions. 🧱

 **⚡ The Lightdash Way:** We give your data team the tools they need to build metrics + dimensions that everyone else can use in a user-friendly interface.